heartrithm/exchanges/README.md

 [![Coverage Status](https://coveralls.io/repos/github/heartrithm/exchanges/badge.svg?branch=master)](https://coveralls.io/github/heartrithm/exchanges?branch=master)

 Reliably talk to supported exchange APIs, with a simple raw interface.
-Handles the barebones communication (authentication, HTTP handling, etc.), but does not [yet?] handle abstraction of common methods.
+Handles the barebones communication (authentication, HTTP handling, etc.), as well as some abstraction of common methods.
 Used in production at [HeartRithm](https://www.heartrithm.com) for 3+ years.

 ## Features
 * Retry of `GET` requests upon failure, up to 3 times, with an exponential back-off